hlfernandez/effectSizeInterpreter/README.md

 Effect size interpreter
 ========================

-An R function that helps in the interpretation of statistical effect sizes such as correlation or eta-squared (ANOVA).
+An R function that helps in the interpretation of statistical effect sizes such as correlation, eta-squared (ANOVA) or Cohen's coefficients (w or d).

 Usage
 ------------
 You must invoke effectSizeInterpreter function with two arguments:
   - e: a number with your effect size.
-  - type: the effect size type (correlation, etaSquared).
+  - type: the effect size type: 'correlation', 'etaSquared', 'oddsRatios', 'd' (or 'tTest'), 'w' (or 'chiSquare').

 ```
 > effectSizeInterpreter(0.97, type="correlation")